-In June 2021 Complainant filed a Complaint of Judicial Misconduct or Disability against Judge \\\\\\, No. \\\\\\, alleging in part that he lied by stating Complainant did not file an objection to the defendants' motion to dismiss and improperly refused to recuse himself from the case.
-In August 2021 Judge \\\\\\ dismissed that complaint as merits-related and based on allegations lacking sufficient evidence.
-Complainant filed a petition for review, and in November 2021 the Judicial Council Review Panel affirmed Judge \\\\\\ dismissal order and denied the petition for review.
+In June 2021 Complainant filed a Complaint of Judicial Misconduct or Disability against the district judge in the above-described case, No. , alleging in part that he lied by stating Complainant did not file an objection to the defendants' motion to dismiss.
+In August 2021 a circuit judge who is not one of the Subject Judges dismissed that complaint as merits-related and based on allegations lacking sufficient evidence.
+Complainant filed a petition for review, and in November 2021 the Judicial Council Review Panel, which included the Subject Judges, affirmed the dismissal order and denied the petition for review.